lucasceurty/MARS-LE/README.md

  # MY PROJECT README (Football Assembly)
  My files that I added to the customlang folder are FootballAssembly.java and FootballAssembly.jar.
  Once compiled in terminal, it works through language switcher on the Mars.jar simulation.
+ My example asm file is football.asm which can be ran after switching the language to Football Assembly.

  The following instructions are implemented: set